 Knowing what can cause color changes in concrete will allow you to put measures in place to prevent this outcome from occurring.
-If discoloration has already occurred, there are steps we can take to bring back that consistent color that everyone loves to see.
+If discoloration has already occurred, there are some steps we can take to maybe bring back that consistent color that everyone loves to see.

 Since many elements can be a source of discoloration in concrete, it is important to take into account every possible reason for this circumstance.
 Sometimes discoloration happens during the time of pouring but may be seen hours or even days later.